 The best way to describe how to keep nature intact is the “Leave No Trace” principle.
 In addition to the advice above, be sure to check out the great resources at LNT.org to ensure that the ecosystems you visit stay exactly the same when you leave them.

+So why is it important to leave no trace?
 Exploring our world is a fun and exciting hobby that millions of people enjoy every day.
 Doing these simple steps can help keep nature clean and fun for future generations.
 You can also help keep animal and plant populations up to counteract the growing extinction of so many species.
 Enjoy the outdoors carefully and Mother Nature, and future generations, will thank you.